caffeine98/COSC310IndividualProject/README.md

 1. Saving report as a PDF on the device
     - Allows saving of sales and operations report as a PDF on the device's Documents folder when the user clicks the Save Report button.
 Added PdfBox-Android library (https://github.com/TomRoush/PdfBox-Android) to allow creating and saving PDF files in android.
 1. Auto Order that now orders now inventory
-   - the auto order functionality now updates the database when orders are placed.
+   - The auto order functionality now updates the database when orders are placed.
 Also low stock warning integration so that users won't accidentally     double order.
 1. Navigation drawer that makes the app more integrated.
    - Allows users to access all the pages with a navigation drawer.
 1. Item details data